CRI-iAtlas/shiny-iatlas/README.md

 1. Select the project folder.

-1. In the "console" tab in Rstudio, a new R session will start.
+   - NOTE: In the "console" tab in Rstudio, a new R session will start.
 This will execute `source("renv/activate.R")` from the `.Rprofile` file and `renv` will bootstrap itself in.

-1. At the prompt in the "console" tab, restore the dependecies by running:
+   - At the prompt in the "console" tab, restore the dependecies by running:

    ```R
    renv::restore()